 We cater for hot and cold drinks and snacks and have a licensed bar.
 Where possible we dress the hall to give an immersive experience and encourage audiences to come attired in keeping with the theme of the evening.
 We are always looking for volunteer helpers - there is no commitment beyond the next show.

 Anyone can watch our films, there is no membership, residence or other barrier.
-Seats are not reserved in advance and are available on a first come first served basis (so arriving soon after doors open time will give the widest choice of seating).
+Seats are usually reserved online before the show.
 We ask a small sum on the door or nothing at all if you pay an annual subscription.

 You can download our Constitution by clicking here.